 Adding a tree with pink flowers to the front yard will create a magical gathering place for birds, bees, and butterflies.
 In time, as it grows taller, it will also provide some much-needed shade: just add a small bench under the tree and enjoy the delicate fragrance and the buzzing sounds of spring.

-1. Flowering almond tree (Prunus triloba Multiplex)
+1. Flowering Almond Tree (Prunus triloba Multiplex)

-If you have driven up the foothills of the Sierras in California or hiked through the Ozarks in late spring, you may have noticed abundant displays of pink flowering covering out-of-place almond trees.
+If you have driven up the foothills of the Sierras in California or hiked through the Ozarks in late spring, you may have noticed abundant displays of pink flowers covering out-of-place almond trees.
 These winter-hardy almond trees aren’t the frost-sensitive almond trees grown for their nuts.
 These sturdy plants are multi-stemmed shrubs that grow to the size of small trees, as much as 15 feet tall and as much as 15 feet wide.
 You can train them to be 10 feet tall and 10 feet wide to fit a smaller space.

 Plant this variety of almond trees where you want a mound of five-petaled pink blossoms at about the same time as your last frost.
 Its flowers attract the earliest butterflies, and its globe-shaped red fruit is great food for migrating birds and squirrels, although they are toxic to humans.